Lyubov Golanchikova: Career

 In early 1913, Golanchikova was offered a job by Fokker to work as his chief pilot, flying to European cities to promote his aircraft.
 Fokker was reported to be in love with Golanchikova, considering her to be the perfect woman.
 When she started flying his planes, he thought that having a pretty woman involved would be "great publicity".
 Though she was homesick, she was determined to stay in Germany, because she would not be able to find professional work as a pilot in Russia.
 But, in July 1913, the French aircraft firm Morane-Saulnier produced a two-seater plane and hired Léon Letort to test it.
 He flew the leg from Paris to Berlin, and then offered Golanchikova the opportunity to fly with him on the return trip as navigator.
 After she obtained Fokker's agreement to make the flight with Letort, they took off for Paris.
 Bad weather conditions plagued the flight and after much difficulty, four days later they crashed in a field near the town of Bray-sur-Seine, about 100 km southeast of Paris.
 The plane was not damaged and the following day the duo was feted with a large reception.

-When she returned to her room at Hôtel du Brabant, Golanchikova's room was full of floral bouquets, one of which had the business card of Fedor Fedorovich Tereshchenko, a wealthy Ukrainian sugar producer.
+When she returned to her room at Hôtel du Brabant, Golanchikova's room was full of floral bouquets, one of which had the business card of Fedor Fedorovich Tereshchenko, a wealthy Russian sugar producer.
 Tereshchenko owned an aircraft construction business and wanted to hire someone to test his designs.
 When her contract with Fokker expired, four months later, Golanchikova returned to Russia to work for Tereshchenko.
 On 1 December 1913, she signed a contract to become the first female test pilot, agreeing to test "Farman-22" aircraft manufactured in the Chervonskaya airplane workshop, in Chervone.
 When her contract was up at the end of a year, Golanchikova returned to Moscow and married Boris Philipoff, who was known as the "Bread King of Russia".